 1. When will I receive a Financial Aid Application and is it available online?

 Not all schools require a separate financial aid application, however, MMA does.
-It will be mailed to early decision students in February and all others within two weeks of being accepted.
+It is mailed to early decision students in January and all others will receive the application in their admission decision packet once accepted by MMA.
 It is not available online.
 You must submit the original application, as faxes and photocopies will not be accepted.
 In addition to submitting the MMA financial aid application, all students must also file the FAFSA on line at www.fafsa.ed.gov.

 Currently enrolled undergraduate students will receive financial aid application materials at their home address in late February.
 Students must re-apply for financial aid each year, preferably by our May 1st deadline.